THE EMPHASIS ON RIGHTEOUS BEHAVIOR

 What I am discussing is the confusion in the minds of Christians about the need for righteous behavior.
 The confusion is so great that if we speak to a Christian about the need for Christians to behave righteously, he or she very well may answer that we are trying to add works to the perfect salvation.

-Anyone can see that if righteous behavior is a main topic of the whole Bible, and we Christians have been taught that it is impossible for anyone to please God by his behavior, and there is no need for us to behave righteously because we have "accepted Christ," the believers will remain spiritual infants and God will be displeased.
+Anyone can see that if (1) righteous behavior is a main topic of the whole Bible, (2) we Christians have been taught that it is impossible for anyone to please God by his behavior, and (3) there is no need for us to behave righteously because we have “accepted Christ,” then the believers will remain spiritual infants and God will be displeased.